myDistro/myDistro.github.io/_posts/2014-02-04-paranoid_browser.markdown

     paranoid_browser::user { 'me':    user => 'palo' }
     paranoid_browser::user { 'myMom': user => 'mom' }

+Now you can run you firefox via :

+    $> sudo -u browser -H firefox

 Right now it just puts in a preconfigured config for all the binarys that can be called by the dummyuser.